castorini/pyserini/README.md

 Assuming all tests pass, you should be ready to go!

-See additional detailed instructions for Waterloo development machines [here](./docs/installation.md)
+See additional detailed instructions for installation [here](./docs/installation.md)

 ## Quick Links